Chrasts/python_data_challange_task/README.md

 ## Overview
 This repository contains two independent solutions based on the provided case study:

-- Solution 1–2: Reconstruction of monthly OUTPUT table from historical share price data.
+- reconstruct_output: Reconstruction of monthly OUTPUT table from historical share price data.
-- Solution 3: Maximum wealth calculation using at most 3 trades under a simplified trading model.
+- trading_strategy: Maximum wealth calculation using at most 3 trades under a simplified trading model.

 The goal is reproducibility and clarity rather than production-grade generalization.